-Dr. Bogart is Assistant Professor of Psychology and Director of the Disability and Social Interaction Lab at Oregon State University.
+Dr. Bogart is Associate Professor of Psychology and Director of the Disability and Social Interaction Lab at Oregon State University.
 She is a social/health psychologist specializing in ableism and facial paralysis.
 Dr. Bogart has received grants from the National Institutes of Health and the Moebius Syndrome Foundation.

 Her research focuses on the forgotten “ism,” ableism, or prejudice towards disability.
 She studies disability from a social psychological perspective, examining others’ attitudes toward disability and the way people with disabilities adapt to their conditions and manage stigma.